leobudima/elogii-blog/content/how-route-planning-software-improves-delivery.md

 Many different things can cause return deliveries.
 But not every operation is equipped to handle them.

-Thanks to GPS tracking, route optimization software gives you complete visibility over the last mile.
+Thanks to GPS tracking, **route optimization software gives you complete visibility over the last mile**.

 This makes it easy to handle [**reverse logistics**](https://elogii.com/blog/reverse-logistics-how-to-turn-failure-into-opportunity/ "reverse logistics").

 All you have to do is find the nearest driver to the drop-off, and add a pick-up to his schedule.

 If the item is damaged or broken, you can add the replacement item to a vehicle and assign an additional delivery to a driver at your depot site.

 ## 17. Implement same-day delivery.